What everyone is missing about the controversial JEDI project: positive ripple effects

 The results have been breathtaking, leading to the development of an exclusive cellular spectrum for first responders and communications innovations that are aiding public safety agencies in every state.

-The controversy around JEDI may be dominating the headlines now, but once the real work begins, we can all expect benefits to accrue across government and society in general at large.
+The controversy around JEDI may be dominating the headlines now, but once the real work begins, we can all expect benefits to accrue across government and society at large.

-Stephan Fabel is Director at Canonical, the publishers of Ubuntu.
+Stephan Fabel is director at Canonical, the publishers of Ubuntu.